 Now, you might be wondering what’s the difference between a lab report and a Sarin report?
 In a nutshell, the GIA certificate contains averaged measurements of a diamond’s proportions instead of individual measurements found in a Sarin report.

-For example, instead of showing 8 separate values for crown angles, the GIA report simply shows an averaged number for these readings.
-Likewise, this applies to other measurements like the girdle thickness, pavilion angles and etc… The beauty about this revamped report is that it contains sufficient data for consumers to make purchasing decisions without being too overwhelming.
+For example, instead of showing 8 separate values for crown angles, the GIA report shows an averaged number for these readings.
+Likewise, this applies to other measurements like the girdle thickness, pavilion angles and etc… The great thing about the revamped report style is that it contains critical data for consumers without being too overwhelming.

 Question: If diamond proportions had already been included in a grading report, why is there a need for a Sarin scan of the diamond?

-Answer: In my experience of viewing diamonds and verifying lab reports, I had personally found many discrepancies in diamond proportions measured by labs like EGL and IGI.
+Answer: In my experience of looking at diamonds and verifying lab reports, I had personally found discrepancies in cut ratings and measurements issued by labs like EGL.

 Note: I only recommend AGS and GIA as they are the most reliable labs in the world.

 Since the GIA reports only show averaged measurements, there will be subtle differences in cut properties between 2 diamonds even if they have similar specifications on their GIA certificate.
-These minor differences can sometimes decide the fate of serious chunks of money and that’s where a Sarin report would be useful.
+These minor differences can sometimes account for a significant price difference (money!) and that’s where a Sarin report would be useful.

-For example, a Sarin scan would not only reveal the overall relationships of the facets, it would also provide in-depth details of how each facet meet at their points.
+For example, a Sarin scan would not only reveal the overall relationships between different facets, it would also provide in-depth details of how each facet meet at their points.
 Here are 2 examples of Sarin reports that were generated for 2 round brilliant cut diamonds: